ambianic/ambianic-subscriptions/README.md

 # Access key from Stripe to access your Stripe resources
 STRIPE_KEY=STRIPE_KEY

-# The ID of the email price product used in billing subscribers.
+# The ID of the price entity attached to a product.
 EMAIL_PRODUCT_PRICE_ID=EMAIL_PRODUCT_PRICE_ID

 # Your Auth0 Domain